The Complete Apple Watch Comparison Chart (Tech Specs)

 I wouldn’t get anything below an SE2.
 Series 5 and below are no longer getting software updates.

-Here’s what each watch adds over the SE2:
+Here’s what each watch adds over the previous watch:

 Very few people actually need the Ultra, but the extra battery life is pretty nice.